-I am pleased to submit the Annual Performance Report for the Newfoundland and Labrador Crop Insurance Agency, a category 3 public body under the Transparency and Accountability Act.
-This report covers the period April 1, 2016 to March 31, 2017.
+I am pleased to submit the Annual Performance Report for the Newfoundland and Labrador Crop Insurance Agency, a category three public body under the Transparency and Accountability Act.
+This report covers the period April 1, 2017 to March 31, 2018.

 The Newfoundland and Labrador Crop Insurance Agency (NLCIA) recognizes its legislative role under the Crop Insurance Act to establish and carry out a crop insurance plan under the direction, supervision and control of the Minister.
-The NLCIA has prepared this report to outline its activities during the 2016-17 year in fulfillment of the objective established under the 2014-17 Activity Plan.
+The NLCIA has prepared this report to outline its activities during the 2017-18 year in fulfillment of the objective established under the 2017-20 Activity Plan.

-Progress towards the achievement of the commitments of Government related to the Department of Fisheries and Land Resources have been described in this plan, as well as Government's commitment to increasing the province's food self-sufficiency, as outlined in The Way Forward.
+The Strategic Directions of Government related to the Department of Fisheries and Land Resources have been considered in the preparation of this report, as well as government's commitment to increasing the province's food self-sufficiency, as outlined in The Way Forward.
+The NLCIA provides producers with the opportunity to insure crop losses due to natural perils, which will help mitigate the financial risks that a producer would normally face.

-My signature on behalf of the Agency signifies the Agency's accountability for the results reported.
+My signature on behalf of the Agency signifies the Agency's accountability for the preparation of this report and the achievement of its objective.